budlabs/i3ass/manifest.d/readme.md

 xdotool   [INSTALLED]
 ```

+All the scripts that will be installed are located in the `src` directory of this repo, so you can also just add that directory or the scripts to your **$PATH**.

 # readme_issues

 `i3-msg restart` breaks [i3fyra], try to use `i3-msg reload` instead (*it's faster and usually works just as good as restart*).